Azure/terraform-azurerm-aci-devops-agent/README.md

 ```

 #### Terraform ACI DevOps Agents - Deploy Linux agents in an existing virtual network
+*Note: Virtual Network integration is only supported for Linux Containers in ACI.
+This part [does not apply to Windows Containers](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-virtual-network-concepts#other-limitations).*
 The configuration below can be used to deploy Azure DevOps agents in Linux containers, in an existing virtual network.

 ```hcl